brucethemoose/Minecraft-Java-Arguments/README.md

 > Note: Shenandoah is not in Oracle Java and most Java 8 builds.
 If you are a Java 8 user, you must use Red Hat OpenJDK to use Shenandoah.

-> Note: Shenandoah does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

 <br/>

 ### Client G1GC